Living-with-machines/alto2txt/README.md

 ## [Full documentation and demo instructions.](https://living-with-machines.github.io/alto2txt/#/)

-`ALTO` and `METS` are industry standards maintained by the [US Library of Congress](https://www.loc.gov/librarians/standards) targeting newspaper digitization used by hundreds of modern, large-scale newspaper digitization projects.
-One text file is output per article, each complemented by one `XML` metadata file[^1] .
+`ALTO` and `METS` are industry standards maintained by the [US Library of Congress](https://www.loc.gov/librarians/standards) targeting newspaper digitisation used by hundreds of modern, large-scale newspaper digitisation projects.
+In theory, each newspaper article is output as a text file, each complemented by one `XML` metadata file[^1] .

 [`METS` (Metadata Encoding and Transmission Standard)](http://www.loc.gov/standards/mets/) is a standard for encoding descriptive, administrative, and structural metadata regarding objects within a digital library, expressed in `XML`. [`ALTO` (Analyzed Layout and Text Objects)](https://www.loc.gov/standards/alto/) is an [`XML schema`](https://en.wikipedia.org/wiki/XML_schema) for technical metadata describing the layout and content of text resources such as book or newspaper pages. `ALTO` is often used in combination with `METS` but can also be used independently.
 Details of the `ALTO` schema are avilable at https://github.com/altoxml/schema.